By J. L. Starkey

 I should add the sunflower seed story to my imaginary “why Grandpa receives top honors in the family legend department” file.
-Come to think of it, that file should be an actual thing, because Grandpa’s shenanigans could supply me with blog ideas for months.
+Come to think of it, that file should be an actual thing, because Grandpa’s shenanigans could supply me with writing ideas for months.

 Or how about the time Grandpa lied his way into the military?
 Rumor had it that he falsified his age and enlisted when he was about sixteen.
-Some versions of the story had him getting kicked out of the military altogether, while other versions had his father “buying out” some sort of contract to secure Grandpa’s discharge.
+Some versions of the story had him getting kicked out of the military altogether, while other versions had his father buying out some sort of contract to secure Grandpa’s discharge.